-Under terms of an agreement (the "Agreement") approved by the OPUC in 2000, PGE had a 66.67% ownership interest in the 455 Megawatt (MW) Pelton/Round Butte hydroelectric project on the Deschutes River (Pelton/Round Butte), with the remaining interest held by the Confederated Tribes of the Warm Springs Reservation of Oregon (CTWS).
-In the Agreement, the CTWS had an option to purchase an additional undivided 16.66% ownership interest in Pelton/Round Butte which was exercised in 2022.
-Under terms of the Agreement, the CTWS has a second option in 2036 to purchase an undivided 0.02% interest in Pelton/Round Butte.
+Under terms of an agreement approved by the OPUC in 2000, PGE had a 66.67% ownership interest in the 455 Megawatt (MW) Pelton/Round Butte hydroelectric project on the Deschutes River (Pelton/Round Butte), with the remaining interest held by the Confederated Tribes of the Warm Springs Reservation of Oregon (CTWS).
+In the agreement, the CTWS had an option to purchase an additional undivided 16.66% ownership interest in Pelton/Round Butte which was exercised in 2022.
+Under terms of the agreement, the CTWS has a second option in 2036 to purchase an undivided 0.02% interest in Pelton/Round Butte.
 If the second option is exercised, the CTWS' ownership percentage would exceed 50%.
 PGE remains the operator of the project.

-PGE has agreed to purchase 100% of the CTWS' share of the project's output under a Power Purchase Agreement (PPA) through 2040.
-The exercise of the purchase option on January 1, 2022 was evaluated as a sale-leaseback arrangement, and PGE determined that the transaction did not qualify for sale-leaseback accounting.
+PGE has agreed to purchase 100% of the CTWS' share of the project's output under a power purchase agreement (PPA) through 2040.
+The exercise of the purchase option in 2022 was evaluated as a sale-leaseback arrangement, and PGE determined that the transaction did not qualify for sale-leaseback accounting.
 As a result, the transaction is accounted for as a financing arrangement.
-PGE will continue to record the tangible utility asset within Electric utility plant, net on the consolidated balance sheets as if it were the legal owner and will continue to recognize depreciation expense over the estimated useful life.
+PGE records the tangible utility asset within Electric utility plant, net on the consolidated balance sheets as if it were the legal owner and recognizes depreciation expense over the estimated useful life.
 The monthly PPA payments are split between interest expense and a reduction of the principal portion of the financing obligation, which is included in Other noncurrent liabilities.
-Any material differences between expense recognition and timing of payments is deferred as a regulatory asset or liability in order to match what is being recovered in customer prices for ratemaking purposes.
+Differences between expense recognition and timing of payments is deferred as a regulatory asset or liability in order to match what is being recovered in customer prices.

-As of December 31, 2023, the future minimum payments on the financing arrangement are as follows (in millions):
+As of December 31, 2024, the future minimum payments on the financing arrangement are as follows (in millions):

 Years ending December 31:

-2024 \$ 2
+Tears chaing becomes of the

-2025 5
+2025 \$ 5

 2026 5

 2027 5

 2028 5

+2029 5

-Thereafter 64
+Thereafter 59

-Total Payments 86
+Total Payments 84

-Less: Imputed Interest (57)
+Less: Imputed Interest (52)

-Present value of minimum payments \$ 29
+Present value of minimum payments \$ 32